 - Make sure the spacers and baffles are in the correct position.

 - Look for damage to any of the shelves, holders, or trays.

 - Clean the condenser coils on the bottom of the fridge.

-Clean the interior of the refrigerator with a warm soapy water or mild cleaner.
-Take the vegetable crisper and meat trays out of the refrigerator and wash them in warm soapy, then water rinse and dry them.
-Remember, when you clean the interior of the refrigerator you'll want to look at several things.
+Clean the interior of the refrigerator with a warm, soapy water or mild cleaner.
+Take the vegetable crisper and meat trays out of the refrigerator and wash them in warm, soapy, then rinse and dry them.
+Remember, when you clean the interior of the refrigerator ,you'll want to look at several things.

 1. Check That the Air Vents and Passages Are Not Blocked.

 The refrigerator operates on the principle of air circulation.
 Air is circulated from the freezer to the cold food compartment until the cold food compartment reaches the desired temperature.
 At this point, the refrigerator shuts off.
 Check to see that the air vents and passages are not blocked or covered by anything.
 Good air flow in the refrigerator is important for the operations to function properly.